 We thought that it would be easy to find a home in a desirable area that no one wanted because it was outdated, but we realized that after putting in two offers, we were competing with investors who had the cash to flip the house at a higher price.
 We couldn’t afford that, and we didn’t want to pay more than we were able to spend comfortably.

 5. History of the Property

-Some houses can’t sell because of mold or a death, so it’s good to know the history of the property.
+Some houses can't sell because of mold or a death that occurred, so it's good to know the history of the property.

 Someone I know bought a house even though it had severe mold problems.
 They fixed it up and are very happy, but I know that any house with a mold problem would be terrible for my allergies – it just isn’t worth it for us.

 Obviously, the biggest thing most people look at is affordability.
 If you’re moving across the country, you may have the flexibility to find an area where house prices are more affordable to you.

 But the price varies not only across the country, but also within cities.